silentbicycle/sidereal/README.md

 proxy() table use Lua's error() call, since it isn't possible to do normal error checking on e.g. "var = proxy.key".

-For further usage examples, see the API documentation and test suite.
+For further usage examples, see the API documentation and test suite (which includes a complete translation of the official TCL test suite).

 [redis]: http://code.google.com/p/redis/